A characterization of representable intervals: Representability

 Similar reasoning implies that when the tensor product $(A\cdot\mathbf{2})$ exists it is necessarily $(A\tensor I)$.
 Note though that it does not \emph{a priori} follow that $[I,A]$ is $(\mathbf{2}\cotensor A)$ in the sense of possessing the full 2-categorical universal property of $(\mathbf{2}\cotensor A)$, and similarly for $(A\tensor I)$ and $(A\cdot\mathbf{2})$.
 This remark should be compared with the familiar fact that a 2-category with all 1-dimensional conical limits need not possesses all 2-dimensional conical limits (cf.~\cite{Kelly:BCECT}).

 As the reader may easily verify, if $I$ is an interval in $\EE$, then there exist isomorphisms of categories

 natural in $A$ and $B$.
 Thus, it follows that $\EE$ possesses tensors with $\mathbf{2}$ if and only if it possesses cotensors with $\mathbf{2}$. \begin{definition} An interval $I$ in $\EE$ is \myemph{representable} if cotensors with $\mathbf{2}$ exist with respect to the 2-category structure on $\EE$ induced by $I$. \end{definition} Thus, an interval $I$ is representable if and only if $\EE$ is a finitely bicomplete 2-category with respect to the induced 2-category structure of Section \ref{section:interval_2_cat}.
-The following useful lemma is a straightforward consequence of the definition: \begin{lemma} If $I$ is representable, then, for all objects $A$ and $B$ of $\EE$, the following diagram in $\cat$ commutes:
+In particular, when $I$ is representable the monoid structure is $\cat$-monoidal and $I$ is necessarily obtained as in Example (7) from Section \ref{section:examples}.